-The investment experience of the FOF management is critical.
-The GPs of the FOF should have years of market experience, a vested interest in the fund, interests aligned with the LPs, demonstrated manager selection capabilities, and proven relationships with and access to the top-tier managers.
+The investment experience of the fund of funds management is critical.
+The GPs of the fund of funds should have years of market experience, a vested economic interest in the fund aligned with those of the LPs, demonstrated manager selection capabilities, and proven relationships with and access to the top-tier managers.